CarbonLighthouse/interview-skel/README.md

 role.
 The product requirements are not super fleshed out, and may not be well informed by the backend capabilities we actually have.

--   [MVP] As a building owner, I need to understand the how the energy usage of my building would change after certain EEMs were implemented, both on a monthly and annual basis.
+-   [MVP] As a building owner, I need to understand how the energy usage of my building would change after certain EEMs were implemented, both on a monthly and annual basis.
 -   [MVP] As a building owner, I can choose which EEMs are being used in the